 Making Happy Connections

-Finding the most cat-friendly dogs can be a challenge, but there are a lot of breeds to choose from if you conduct your research accordingly.
+Finding the most cat-friendly dogs can be a challenge, but there are a lot of cat and dog breed to choose from if you conduct your research for breeder accordingly.
 Remember to:

 - Watch videos of pet interaction or talk with pet owners to select the best cat-friendly dog